Back at One (song)

 "Back at One" is a song written and performed by American recording artist Brian McKnight, taken from his fifth studio album of the same name (1999).
 The single was released on August 9, 1999.

+Composition

+Sheet music for "Back at One" is in the key of B major in common time with a slow tempo of 65 beats per minute.
+The song modulates a half step to C major for the last chorus.

 Chart performance

-"Back at One" went on to be one of McKnight's biggest successes, reaching the top ten in New Zealand, Canada and the United States, where it eventually peaked at number two for eight weeks but was kept off of the top spot by "Smooth" by Santana.
+"Back at One" went on to be one of McKnight's biggest successes, reaching the top ten in New Zealand, Canada and the United States, where it eventually peaked at number two for eight weeks but was kept off the top spot by "Smooth" by Santana.

 Music video

 The music video was directed by Francis Lawrence and was nominated for R&B video of the year in the Music Video Production Association Awards.